Mariinsky Theatre Guest Soloist

 • Prize-winner at the 44th All-Russian Review Competition of Graduate Vocalists of Higher Institutes of Music (St Petersburg, 2016)

 • Prize-winner at the 18th Lydia Abramova Bella voce International Student Vocalists’ Competition (Moscow, 2012; 1st prize)

-Vladislav Kupriyanov was born in Perm in 1993.
-In 2016, he graduated from the Perm State Institute of Art and Culture.
-From 2014 to 2016, Kupriyanov was a soloist with the Samara Academic Theatre of Opera and Ballet.
+Vladislav Kupriyanov was born in Perm Krai (Perm Region) in 1993.
+In 2016 he graduated from the Perm State Institute of Culture.
+From 2014 to 2017 Kupriyanov was a soloist with the Samara Academic Opera and Ballet Theatre.
 He has interned at the Crescendo Summer Institute in Hungary.
 Kupriyanov has toured Germany and Hungary.
-He has also taken part in Kammeroper Schloss Rheinsberg festival (Germany).
+He has also taken part in the Kammeroper Schloss Rheinsberg festival (Germany).

-Kupriyanov has been a fellow of the Atkins Young Artists Program at the Mariinsky Theatre since 2017.
-He made his Mariinsky Theatre debut as Grigory Gryaznoy in The Tsar’s Bride.
+Kupriyanov was a fellow of the Atkins Young Artists Program at the Mariinsky Theatre (2017–2021).
+In the summer of 2018 he made his debut at the theatre as Grigory Gryaznoy in The Tsar’s Bride.

 Guglielmo (Così fan tutte)

-The singer’s repertory also includes the roles of Don Ferdinand (Betrothal in a Monastery), Sonora (La fanciulla del West), Onegin (Eugene Onegin), Eletsky and Tomsky (The Queen of Spades), Shchelkalov (Boris Godunov), Mizgir (The Snow Maiden), Escamillo (Carmen), Marcello (La bohème) among others.
+The singer’s repertoire also includes the roles of Sonora (La fanciulla del West), Prince Yeletsky and Count Tomsky (The Queen of Spades), Andrei Shchelkalov (Boris Godunov), Sharpless (Madama Butterfly), Escamillo (Carmen) among others.